lavishay-technion/ansible_shallow/03_playbooks/README.md

 # Ansible Playbook/YAML Structure

-- By default ansible runs playbooks (YAML files) with `ansible-playbook` executable.
+- By default Ansible runs playbooks (YAML files) with `ansible-playbook` executable.
   - For the executable to run correctly it must get certain terms:
     - The file should start with triple dashes ( - - - ).
         - Not Mandatory, yet proved to be useful, in case you are storing multiple playbooks under one file.